 The Code notes a number of matters relevant to a customer's/beneficial owner's activities that may pose a higher ML/FT/PF risk.
-When identifying and assessing the
+When identifying and assessing the ML/FT/PF risks regarding a customer's/beneficial owner's activities, considerations should include whether the customer or its beneficial owner(s):

-ML/FT/PF risks regarding a customer's/beneficial owner's activities, considerations should include whether the customer or its beneficial owner(s):
+• has political connections, such as:

-- has political connections, such as: - the customer or its beneficial owner is a Politically Exposed Person ("PEP") or has any other relevant links to a PEP; or - one or more of the customer's directors (or equivalent) are PEPs and if so, whether these PEPs exercise significant control over the customer or beneficial owner. - Note that where a customer or its beneficial owner is a PEP, paragraph 14 of the Code applies.
-Further guidance on PEPs can be found at section 3.8.8. - performs prominent functions for international organisations, including considering having commercial connections ("a CEP") to higher risk occupational activities that are commonly associated with higher corruption risk, such as:
+- the customer or its beneficial owner is a Politically Exposed Person ("PEP") or has any other relevant links to a PEP; or - one or more of the customer's directors (or equivalent) are PEPs and if so, whether these PEPs exercise significant control over the customer or beneficial owner. - Note that where a customer or its beneficial owner is a PEP, paragraph 14 of the Code applies.
+Further guidance on PEPs can be found at section 3.8.8. - performs prominent functions for international organisations, including considering having commercial connections ("a CEP8") to higher risk occupational activities that are commonly associated with higher corruption risk, such as: - Arms / weapons trading, dealing and defence; - Casinos, gambling and betting; - Construction / development industry; - Dating / adult entertainment industry; - Decision-making members of high profile sporting bodies; - Import/export companies/industry; - Money services businesses; - Oil and gas industry; - Pharmaceuticals and healthcare; - Precious metals and stones mining and trading; - Shipping and transport of goods; and - Virtual asset service providers. - Is a CEP that holds prominent position or enjoys a high public profile that might enable them to abuse this position for private gain; for example, they are: - persons performing prominent functions for international organisations; - senior local or regional public officials with the ability to influence the awarding of public contracts; - o decision-making members of high profile sporting bodies; - o individuals that are known to influence the government and other senior decision-makers. - has links to sectors that involve significant amounts of cash; - is dealing with complex equipment etc. for which he/she/it lacks technical background or which is incongruent with their stated activities;

-Code 15(7)(g), (i)
+Code 15(7)(g), (j)